libsdl-org/SDL/docs/README-migration.md

 SDL_GL_GetProcAddress() and SDL_EGL_GetProcAddress() now return `SDL_FunctionPointer` instead of `void *`, and should be cast to the appropriate function type.
 You can define SDL_FUNCTION_POINTER_IS_VOID_POINTER in your project to restore the previous behavior.

-SDL_GL_SwapWindow() returns 0 if the function succeeds or a negative error code if there was an error.

-SDL_GL_DeleteContext() has been renamed to SDL_GL_DestroyContext to match SDL naming conventions (and glX!).
-It also now returns 0 if the function succeeds or a negative error code if there was an error (it returned void in SDL2).
+SDL_GL_DeleteContext() has been renamed to SDL_GL_DestroyContext to match SDL naming conventions (and glX/EGL!).

-SDL_GL_GetSwapInterval() takes the interval as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.
+SDL_GL_GetSwapInterval() takes the interval as an output parameter and returns SDL_TRUE if the function succeeds or SDL_FALSE if there was an error.

 SDL_GL_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.